nicoantoniw/Ozixcommerce-API/README.txt

-npm install - to install repositories. npm start - to start API on localhost port 3000.
+npm install - to install repositories. npm start - to start API on port 3000.